O&P Design Software: Why Clinical Control Matters More Than Automation

 What you design should match what you manufacture

 A clean digital model does not always translate into a clean physical socket.
 Surface artifacts, mesh issues, or inconsistencies can affect fabrication.
-That is why fabrication readiness should not be a final step.
+That is why fabrication readiness should not be treated as a final step.

 It should be maintained throughout the workflow.